The Speckled Sussex is one of the world’s oldest chicken breeds earning them the title of heritage breed!

 According to the Poultry Club of Great Britain, the Speckled Sussex chicken is a heavy breed class with soft feathers while the American Poultry Association categorizes them as English class fowl.

-If you’ve never seen a Speckled Sussex chicken you will be in awe at the sight of their stunning feather pattern.
+If you’ve never seen this breed before you will be in awe at the sight of their stunning speckled feathers plus their rich and dark mahogany color.

 They have a rich mahogany base color giving the appearance of deep red plumage.
 Every feather from their head to their tail has a white tip that is separated by a dark mahogany and iridescent black bar.